prakashutoledo/availity-assignment/README.md

 This will build all subprojects and, also run `npm install` followed by `npm run build` for react application

-###
+### Working Sample

-A sample of react application for project [csv-enrollment-processor](/csv-enrollment-processor) is hosted in AWS S3 which can be access by [https://registration-form.s3.us-east-2.amazonaws.com/index.html](https://registration-form.s3.us-east-2.amazonaws.com/index.html)
+A sample of react application for project [registration-user-interface)](/registration-user-interface) is hosted in AWS S3 which can be access by [https://registration-form.s3.us-east-2.amazonaws.com/index.html](https://registration-form.s3.us-east-2.amazonaws.com/index.html)